 NORFOLK SOUTHERN CORPORATION GOOD GOVERNMENT FUND

 Norfolk Southern also has established a separate segregated fund under federal law, the Norfolk Southern Corporation Good Government Fund (GGF).
-The GGF is a nonpartisan political fund that provides financial support to candidates and office holders whose views match the interests of Norfolk Southern.
-The GGF is funded entirely through voluntary contributions from eligible contributors, primarily from NS employees who meet certain eligibility requirements.
+The GGF is a nonpartisan political fund that allows eligible employees and shareholders to pool their political contributions to provide financial support to candidates and office holders who understand the legislative and regulatory issues important to Norfolk Southern.
+The GGF is funded entirely through voluntary contributions from eligible contributors.
 By law, Norfolk Southern is prohibited from favoring or disadvantaging any person by reason of the amount of their contribution or the decision not to contribute to the GGF, and coercive GGF solicitations are strictly prohibited.
+Contributions made to the GGF and disbursements from the GGF are reported to the Federal Election Commission (FEC) in accordance with the law, and this information is publicly available on the FEC’s website.

 The GGF is governed by a steering committee consisting of NS employees, and GGF contributions are made according to the following procedures: